JiajiaasEsther/cse15l-lab-reports/cse15l-lab-report5.md

 ## Find different bugs and discuss

 Different tests always comes with different bugs as results.\
-Today we are going to learn how to find the diffferent results in the tests and analyze them.
+Today we are going to learn how to find the diffferent results in the tests and analyze the results of them.

 * **Find the tests with different results**